 The 8 Possible Reasons Your Cat Is Shaking Their Head

 1. Ear Infections

 Ear infections are itchy and painful and can be caused by bacteria or yeast.
 Your cat will shake their head in an effort to eliminate their discomfort and will continue to do so until the infection has been treated.
 An untreated ear infection can lead to more serious symptoms, like loss of balance or disorientation.

 If your cat has an ear infection, you may notice that their ear smells or there is a brown, yellow, or waxy discharge in their ear.
 Both indoor and outdoor cats can be affected by ear infections, and other potential causes of ear infections include:

 The good news is that feline ear infections are usually relatively easy to treat.
 Your vet may give you antibiotics after ruling out severe medical conditions.

 2. Ear Mites

-Ear mites cause an intense itch that can cause your cat to shake its head and paw at its ear.
+Ear mites cause an intense itch that can cause your cat to shake their head and paw at their ear.
 If you look closely, you might see a thick brown waxy discharge in your cat’s ears.
 The backs of their ears might be a little bald from all the scratching, and you may notice little white specks inside the ear that look like dirt.
 You’ll know the material isn’t dirt because the white specks will move around.

 Ear mites are more common in young kittens, but older cats aren’t immune.
 There are various treatments for ear mites, like spot-on treatments and ear drops.
 If your vet opts for ear drops, they may suggest treating the ears for a week, stopping to allow any eggs to hatch, and continuing treatment for a further week once they’ve hatched.
 Ear mites are highly contagious between other cats and also dogs so the whole pet household may need treatment.